Skip to main content

 Risk Assessment

-Finding the landmines before they detonate
+Looking for the landmines before they detonate

 Stakeholder Navigation

-Getting competing interests aligned on a path forward
+Helping competing interests find a path forward

 Adaptability

-Every transaction is different — rigid plans don't survive contact
+Every transaction is different; rigid plans don't survive contact

 Let's talk.

-Not currently seeking consulting engagements — but always down for a good conversation about technology, architecture, or transaction war stories.
+Not currently seeking consulting engagements, but always down for a good conversation about technology, architecture, or transaction war stories.

-[email protected]
+hello@fouts.dev